scoped21/newbienationtttserverdls/README.md

 newbienationtttserverdls
 ========================
-Open Blockhead and Billy Mays and put the files into garrysmod/garrysmod/models
+Put models and sound into garrysmod/garrysmod

 NewbieNationTTT Downloads